 The Help Bolivia Foundation was founded by Matt and Lydia Hill following a trip to Bolivia in March 2018.
-The foundation is incorporated in Alberta, Canada on May 22, 2018, and is governed by a volunteer Board of Directors.
+The foundation was incorporated in Alberta, Canada on May 22, 2018, and is governed by a volunteer Board of Directors.
 Help Bolivia also employs one Employee in Bolivia.
 Volunteers in Canada assist us with fundraising and events.

 Recognizing the immense needs of the Bolivian people living in extreme poverty, particularly the children, Help Bolivia is focusing its efforts on alleviating this poverty by providing programs that support the nutritional and educational needs of underprivileged children, as well as training programs for underprivileged women and youth.